There were two obits that meant a lot to me, the American illustrator Syd Mead and the British singer and songwriter Neil Innes.

 Since I mentioned that Get Up and Go might be too close to Get Back, here is a video you can watch to make up your own mind.

 Best wishes to the family and friends of Syd Mead and Neil Innes, from a fan.
+We shall never see their like again.

 I've been away from this blog for a while, but this week a topic that fits my memory perfectly came to mind.
 Next April will be the 50th anniversary of Nixon signing the law that banned cigarette ads from TV.
 It went into effect on January 2, 1971, which gave the tobacco companies one last push on the college bowl games played on January 1, which back then was the biggest day for college football, bar none.

 Of course, print ads were still legal and still are to this day, but even they must have a readable box of a legally defined size that presents a clear message about the dangers of tobacco.
 If we look at this from the point of view of the tobacco companies, their free speech was severely curtailed, but I haven't heard even the strident free speech advocate take up their case.
+The United States is a major producer of tobacco, but in terms of tobacco producing states, there's North Carolina and there's everybody else.

 As this graph shows, North Carolina is dominant in tobacco production.
 Their numbers are more than the next four states combined.
 In this era of free flowing money, an industry as big as tobacco could easily have the entire GOP on their side as well as moderate Democrats, but in 1970, the industry was steamrolled by a bipartisan wave of disapproval of tobacco.
 This is one of those bills that Nixon signed that no Republican that followed him would have approved.
 I do not come to praise Nixon, except to say he was pragmatic.
 The Democrats had an advantage and he decided not to fight every battle to the last breath.
 His Southern Strategy had many parts, but on this he couldn't save the mostly Southern industry.
 There was never serious talk of banning cigarettes; the experience of Prohibition was still clear in people's minds. but the American Cancer Society started running their public service commercials and it made a difference in public opinion.
 Conventional wisdom, usually so hidebound, decided that Something Must Be Done, and the choice was the TV ad ban.
+This may be the most famous ACS ad, narrated by Gene Wilder, first aired in 1969.

+I remember a lot of the ads, and the jingles stick with me the most, as I expect they do for most people.
 Benson & Hedges decided to measure cigarettes in millimeters, marketing Benson & Hedges 100s, longer than other cigarettes.
 It was a successful ploy and some Clever Trevor decided to literally one up them and make a cigarette called the 101s.
 This odd ad ends with the jingle, the music clearly stolen from La Bamba.
 The tagline reminded me of Nigel Tufnel of Spinal Tap and his amplifier that goes to 11.

 Another jingle still fresh in my mind fifty years later is the one from Virginia Slims.